Total proctocolectomy with ileostomy

 - You may be asked to stop taking drugs that make it harder for your blood to clot.
 These include aspirin, ibuprofen (Advil, Motrin), clopidogrel (Plavix), Naprosyn (Aleve, Naproxen), and others.

-- Always tell your doctor if you have a cold, flu, fever, herpes breakout, or other illnesses before your surgery.
+- Always tell your provider if you have a cold, flu, fever, herpes breakout, or other illnesses before your surgery.

 - Eat high fiber foods and drink 6 to 8 glasses of water every day.